 January 10, 2013

-Even as globalization has helped lift millions from poverty, it has also facilitated all manner of international crime.
+By Sydney Fields - Even as globalization has helped lift millions from poverty, it has also facilitated all manner of international crime.
 There is perhaps no more poignant example of this than cross-border forced labor.
 Such a pervasive transnational threat can no longer be addressed in isolation.
 As with many transnational threats facing the international community today, innovative solutions must be found that take into account the context, causes, and consequences of the problem.

 Human trafficking has become a global phenomenon, valued at USD 31.6 billion each year.
 Preying on victims, especially women and children, made vulnerable through disempowerment, social exclusion, and economic vulnerability in their home country, the extent of victimization is vast.
 Estimated at between 700,000 and 800,000 people trafficked annually, at any given time there are more than 30 million victims in 137 countries around the globe.